The sights of Stein am Rhein in Switzerland

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

-- You can stay at Camping Wagenhausen, Hauptstrasse 82, 8259 Wagenhausen, Switzerland.
-But there are other campsites near Stein am Rhein.
+- There are Campsites near the city*.
 There you can after a day trip in a Dutch Oven or on the portable grill or on campfire .
-You can also find Dutch oven accessories can be found here.
+You can also find Dutch oven accessories here.

 - Motorhome accessories you can also find here.